POWERED BY GIM SOFTWARE STACK

 There has been a worldwide demand alredy for decades to develop a robot for visually impaired people as an alternative for the guide dog.
 However, the development of such a device has become technologically and economically feasible only during the last decade mainly due to the maturation of relevant sensor technologies and algorithmics.

-RoboGuide project is funded through EU EuroStars program.
-Our partner is a German company Locomotec.
+RoboGuide project was funded through EU EuroStars program.
+GIM Robotics’ partner was a German company Locomotec.
 Their application is a running companion for the visually impaired.
-The project started in Nov 2018 and will continue until April 2021.
-The target is to develop and test a prototype that would be ready for further development and become a commercial product within a year or two.
-The project is run by one of company’s founders, COB Professor Emeritus Aarne Halme.
+The project started in Nov 2018 and continued till April 2021.
+The target was to develop and test a prototype that would be ready for further development and become a commercial product within a year or two.
+The project was run by one of company’s founders, late Professor (Emeritus) Aarne Halme.